sparkflows/sparkflows-docs/docs/user-guide/machine-learning/overview/regression.rst

 * **Polynomial regression**: This is an extension of linear regression, and it models the relationship between the input features and the target variable as a polynomial equation.
 It can be used for modeling non-linear relationships between the input features and the target variable.

-* **Logistic regression**: This is a type of regression that is used for classification problems.
-It models the probability of an event occurring (for example, an email being spam) as a function of the input features.

 * **Ridge and Lasso Regression**: These are extensions of linear regression that include a regularization term to help prevent overfitting and improve the interpretability of the model.
 Ridge regression adds a term to the cost function that punishes large weights, and Lasso regression adds a term to the cost function that not only punishes large weights but also forces some of the weights to be zero, which can be useful for feature selection.

 * **Support Vector Regression**: This is a variation of Support Vector Machines that can be used for regression tasks.
 It is useful when the dataset has a large number of features and a small number of samples.